 From the field walk east towards the valley on the dirt road following a fence line.
 Once at the bottom of the hill (5-10 minutes), cross an irrigation channel and make your way up the hill.
-Follow the well-travelled path up and to the right passing a makeshift gate.
+Follow the well-traveled path up and to the right passing a makeshift gate.
 Continue to follow the path southeast through open fields, eventually skirting along and then entering a grove of Quenea trees.
 Continue up a few switchbacks to gain a ridge before descending a short distance on the other side to enter Q. Ishinca.
 The trail continues straight up the left side of the valley, gradually gaining elevation.
 Eventually the stream that flows out of the valley will be adjacent to the trail, and you will follow this all the way to base camp.
 About half way to base camp, there is a small concrete building that serves as a Huascaran National Park checkpoint.
-Here you will need to stop and register with a park ranger.
-The checkpoint is not usually manned on Sunday’s (you can just keep walking).
+No one really mans this station anymore though.

 Typically, people establish a base camp in the field (“pampa”) at the end of the main valley (~3-5 hrs, 15 km from Pashpa, elevation 4,400 m).
 There is also a refugio available.
 The pampa is a large area that can easily accommodate dozens of tents.
 An outhouse is available and its use is encouraged to help keep the area clean.
 Be sure to filter or purify all water and protect all food as cows graze in the field.
 The base camp area offers beautiful views of the sun setting on the summit of Tocllaraju.